You've scored an interview, but now – what to wear? No matter the job, our complete guide helps you create a look that's polished and put-together.

 If you don’t actually get an interview, it doesn’t matter how subdued your tie is, how classic your bag looks or how well-combed your beard is.

-We’ve asked Daniel Baun, Trendhim’s own HR Manager, for insight into how to write a great job application and land the interview.
+We’ve asked Daniel Baun, author and founder of Gurubeam, for insight into how to write a great job application and resume and land the interview.

 It can, yes.
 But a good interviewer will have questions prepared that truly show how much attention to detail you have.